Duxah/FreePCB-2/README.md

 * Added a button to delete the saved reflist (Infobox)

+* Saving the search string in the part edit dialog

 * Embedding an infobox at the top, bottom, or right of the freepcb window

 * When you select a segment of an arc of a trace, the entire arc is selected